hippiehunter/dblbook/src/organization/libraries.md

 **Creating Executable Libraries**

 *Description:* Unlike object libraries, executable libraries don't include the object file in the final executable.
 Instead, they contain pointers to routines within the executable library.
-At runtime, the Synergy runtime uses these pointers to execute code from the library.
+The DBL runtime uses these pointers to execute code from the library.
 This approach offers several advantages:

 1.  **Reduced Program Size:** Executable libraries can decrease the size of your programs since they avoid duplicating compiled subroutines in every program.
 2.  **Time Savings:** If an object file within the executable library changes, there's no need to relink all the dependent programs.
 The runtime uses the updated routine from the library directly.
 3.  **Efficient Distribution:** Updates to an application can be distributed by just replacing the executable library, eliminating the need for relinking.
-4.  **Synergy Linker Creation:** Developers can either convert existing object libraries into executable libraries or directly compile object files into an executable library.
+4.  **DBL Linker Creation:** Developers can either convert existing object libraries into executable libraries or directly compile object files into an executable library.

 *Modern Perspective:* The distinction between object libraries and executable libraries might feel odd for developers familiar with dynamic (shared) libraries in languages like C or C++.
 However, the principle is somewhat similar to using shared libraries in other programming environments.

 * * * * *

 *General Annotation:* This document seems to stem from a time when manual linking and object file management were more prevalent in development workflows.
 Modern development environments often abstract these details, offering automated building, linking, and deployment.
-Developers new to the Synergy Language might find the distinction between object and executable libraries somewhat arcane, but understanding the historical context can provide insight into the evolution of programming practices.
+Developers new to the DBL might find the distinction between object and executable libraries somewhat arcane, but understanding the historical context can provide insight into the evolution of programming practices.

 ## Traditional DBL (MSBuild)
 ## .NET